rohithvarma1997/pramati/trainee/Docker_psql.md

 **docker commands:**

-docker -v : gives docker version
+sudo docker -v : gives docker version

-docker images -a : list all images with tag name.
+sudo docker images -a : list all images with tag name.

-docker ps : list all containers in machine.
+sudo docker ps : list all containers in machine.

 # Installing Postgresql in docker: #